jacobdong/electron_opencv/README.md

 # step 5 `share App`
-> share my app to others
+> share my app to others <br/>
+> It can only work on my local machine,
+> which is the machine used for packaging.
+> If you try to open it using other shared apps,
+> it will generate an error.

 ![share.png](__doc/share.png)